 Poverty is a great concern for the City of Fond du Lac.
-According to the 2000 Census, 2,992 individuals within the City of Fond du Lac had income below the poverty level.
-This represents 7.5% of the City's population.
-By comparison, 5.8% of Fond du Lac County's population had income below the poverty level.
-According to the 2007-2011 American Community Survey, 5,364 individuals, or 13.1% of the City's population, had income within the last 12 month time period that was below poverty level.
-By comparison, 9.54% of Fond du Lac County's population was at poverty level for the same time period.
+According to the 2022 American Community Survey (ACS) data, 4,869 individuals within the City were below the poverty level.
+This is approximately 11% of the population.
+This is lower than the 2007-2011 American Community Survey where 5,364 individuals, or 13.1% of the City's population, had income within the last 12 month time period that was below poverty level.
+By comparison, 8.6% of Fond du Lac County's population was at poverty level for the 2022 ACS data time period.
 Efforts to reduce the number of individuals living below the poverty level is a community-wide activity.
 CDBG funds support a small portion of the efforts with other organizations being supported by the City and staff with other funding mechanisms and participation.

-PY2022 continued to be as unique as PY2021 as many State and federal programs emerged or remained to allocate and distribute additional funding sources through various federal agencies in the community, whether it was increased unemployment support, rental assistance or payroll protection for businesses.
-This influx of additional funding did not necessarily reduce the number of poverty-level families, but certainly assisted in minimizing increasing the number of poverty level families.
+PY2023 continued to be as unique past post pandemic program years as many State and federal programs emerged or remained to allocate and distribute additional funding sources through various federal agencies int the community, whether it was increased unemployment support, rental assistance or other supportive programs.
+This influx of additional funding did not necessarily reduce the number of poverty- level families, but certainly assisted in minimizing increasing the number of poverty level families.